chrisquince/DESMAN/complete_example_snakemake/README.md

 ##Installation

+The following was tested on a clean version of Ubuntu 16.04.1 LTS some changes may need to be made on other systems.

 ### Install Dependencies

 DESMAN requires some parts of it to be run with python 3 and some with python 2.7, therefore we strongly recommend the use of Conda.
 Conda is a tool to isolate your python installation, which allows you to have multiple parallel installations using different versions for different packages, and gives you a very convenient and fast way to install the most common scientific python packages.
 Additionaly you can use Conda to install all kinds of software into an somewhat isolated environment.
 Conda is free of charge and you can read more about it [here](https://github.com/conda/conda).

 To install the recommended minimal version of conda, miniconda: